Intimate partner violence: Screening tools

-The U.S. Preventive Services Task Force (USPSTF) as of 2018 recommends screening women of reproductive age.
+The U.S. Preventive Services Task Force (USPSTF) recommends screening women of reproductive age for intimate partner violence, and provide information or referral to social services for those who screen positive.

 Some of the most studied IPV screening tools were the Hurt, Insult, Threaten, and Scream (HITS), the Woman Abuse Screening Tool/Woman Abuse Screening Tool-Short Form (WAST/WAST-SF), the Partner Violence Screen (PVS), and the Abuse Assessment Screen (AAS).

 The HITS is a four-item scale rated on a 5-point Likert scale from 1 (never) to 5 (frequently).
 This tool was initially developed and tested among family physicians and family practice offices, and since then has been evaluated in diverse outpatient settings.
 Internal reliability and concurrent validity are acceptable.
 Generally, sensitivity of this measure has found to be lower among men than among women.

 The WAST is an eight-item measure (there is a short form of the WAST that consists of the first two items only).
 It was originally developed for family physicians, but subsequently has been tested in the emergency department.
 It has been found to have good internal reliability and acceptable concurrent validity.

 The PVS is a three-item measure scored on a yes/no scale, with positive responses to any question denoting abuse.
 It was developed as a brief instrument for the emergency department.

 The AAS is a five-item measure scored on a yes/no scale, with positive responses to any question denoting abuse.
 It was created to detect abuse perpetrated against pregnant women.
 The screening tool has been tested predominantly with young, poor women.
 It has acceptable test retest reliability.

+The Danger Assessment-5 screening tool can assess for risk of severe injury or homicide due to intimate partner violence.
+A "yes" response to two or more questions suggests a high risk of severe injury or death in women experiencing intimate partner violence.
+The five questions ask about an increasing frequency of abuse over the past year, use of weapons during the abuse, if the victim believes their partner is capable of killing them, the occurrence of choking during the abuse, and if the abuser is violently and constantly jealous of the victim.